wjccst/arise_doc/docs/source/index.rst

 Prerequisites
 --------------

-For optimal performance and reasonable evaluation time (approximately 2 hours), we recommend running the full evaluation on a machine with the following specifications:
+For optimal performance, we recommend running the full evaluation on a machine with the following specifications:

 - **CPU**: 16 cores or more
 - **Memory**: At least 32 GB